CousinoMath/blog/blog/Advanced_Slope/README.md

 follows: moving from one point on the line to another always involves rising vertically and running horizontally by a constant ratio, which we call slope.
-At first, it looks like we can only pick one value of `\(run\)` because we have to pick &ldquo;_a_ constant ratio&rdquo;.
+At first, it looks like we can only pick one value of `\(run\)` because we have to pick “_a_ constant ratio”.
 But one single ratio comes in many forms.
 For example, a slope of 2 means a ratio of rising 2 units for every 1 unit run.
 But it also means rising 1 unit for every half unit run, rising 4 units for every 2 units run, rising `\(2 run\)` units for every `\(run\)` units